LukusCRichards/Weapon_Scope_Package/Weapon Scope Documentation.md

         mainCamera.fieldOfView = normalFOV;
     }

 Remember that the GameObjects being set to true or false.
 If it's set to true, it's visible and if it's set to false, it's invisible.
-As well as the normalFOV float variable, as this will move the main camera's field of view back and forth when you zoom out.
+As well as the **normalFOV** float variable, as this will move the main camera's field of view back and forth when you press the right mouse button to zoom out.

 ## Putting Everything Together

+### Weapon Holder (GameObject)

 If you've written all the code correctly, you shouldn't encounter any errors after doing these next steps.

+In the hierarchy, create an empty GameObject and call it **Weapon Holder**, then **import** the **WeaponScope script** component into it as this is what will be used for the weapon animations and the zoom in functionality.

+Now parent your sniper to the **Weapon Holder GameObject** and then parent the Weapon Holder GameObject to the **Main Camera**.
+Make sure the sniper is **centered** to the Weapon Holder's axis by **right clicking** on the sniper's **transform Component** and selecting **reset**, and **only** move the Weapon Holder GameObject to move the sniper to a view point you think is appropriate.

+If you decide to move it close to the screen and you see it getting cut off for being too close to the camera, change the **Clipping Planes** value so it no longer looks cut off.
+The lower the number, the closer the distance for the sniper to get cut off by the camera.
+The bigger the number, the longer the distance for the sniper to get cut off.

+Now parent the Weapon Holder to the Main Camera

+### Animation

+Select the Weapon Holder GameObject, go to the Animation tab and click on create.
+When a new window appears, create a new folder in the Assets folder called **Animations** and inside that folder make another folder called **Sniper** to keep things organised.
+Then name your animation to **Idle** and save it.